criteo/hwbench/hwbench/config/README.md

    - 'stressor_range': defines the number of stressors to run on each hosting_cpu_cores

 stressors & hosting_cpu_cores has an associated _scaling parameter
-defining how cpu and stressors are associated at each interation.
+defining how cpu and stressors are associated at each iteration.

 The current implementation only has 'one by one' approach like :